VishvaP/computer-vision/README.md

 # computer-vision
-This repo contains fun work done while playing with Python OpenCV to do image and video processing!
+This repo contains fun work on image and video processing while playing with Python OpenCV, MATLAB etc.!